G1OJS/SARK100-Firmware/pages/MeasurementNoise.md

 ---
 The graphs below show how Vf varies across a 10MHz frequency range when sampled at 10kHz intervals.
 The second chart is a zoom in to a 2MHz portion of that range.

-The other voltages do vary in proportion, which reduces the noise feeding through to the calculated quantities VSWR, |Z|, R and X, but some noise inevitably passes through due to non-linearities and calibration errors.
+The other voltages do vary in proportion, which reduces the noise feeding through to the calculated quantities VSWR, mod Z, R and X, but some noise inevitably passes through due to non-linearities and calibration errors.

 The noise is quite repeatable, seeming to indicate that it originates in microcontroller noise and intermodulation between various harmonics of clock frequencies.